under-view/libcando/docs/sock-udp.rst

 		| Network port number to `sendto(2)`_/`recvfrom(2)`_ with.

 	:c:member:`addr`
-		| Stores IPV6 network byte information about the VM socket context.
+		| Stores IPV6 network byte information about the UDP socket context.
 		| Is used for client `connect(2)`_ and server `bind(2)`_/`connect(2)`_.

 =========================================================================================================================================